-About 25 million people in the U.S. have asthma; 7 million of those are children.
-Asthma reports are on the rise.
+About 25 million people in the U.S. have asthma; about 6 million of these are children.
 The condition affects men and women equally.
-Asthma causes over 14 million visits to doctors each year and nearly 2 million visits to emergency departments.

 Asthma Can Be Deadly

-African Americans are about three times as likely to die from asthma as white Americans.
-Most people who die from asthma are over age 50, but children sometimes die of the condition, too.
+Asthma causes over 14 million visits to doctors each year and nearly 2 million emergency room visits.
+And, tragically, asthma can kill.
+Most people who die from asthma are over age 50, but children sometimes die of the condition.

-Asthma inhalers and nebulizers have advantages over oral medications and injections in that they deliver medicine directly to the airways.
+Asthma inhalers and nebulizers have advantages over oral medications and injections in that they deliver medicine directly to your airways.
 They also have fewer side effects than other forms of asthma medication.

 The most common treatment for asthma involves a device called an inhaler.
 An inhaler is a small device that delivers asthma medicine directly to the airways.
 Inhalers come in two types:

 - Metered Dose Inhalers (MDI): MDIs are the most common type of inhaler.
 They spray medicine from the inhaler like an aerosol can.

 - Dry powder inhalers: Dry powder inhalers deliver a powdered medicine that does not spray from the inhaler.
 Instead, the user must inhale the medicine quickly and forcefully.

 Sometimes MDIs are used along with a device called a spacer.
 Spacers help coordinate breathing with the release of the asthma medicine, and use smaller droplets of medicine, making it easier to breath them in.

 An inhaler cannot be used for babies and very young children.
 For them, a nebulizer can be used.
 Nebulizers are powered by electricity to turn asthma medicine into a fine mist.